rudderlabs/rudderstack-docs/destinations/advertising/reddit-pixel.md

 # Reddit Pixel

-[**Reddit Pixel**](https://ads.reddit.com/) is a simple JavaScript snippet that you can add to your website and track actions that users take after viewing or engaging with advertisers’ ads and enables conversion reporting within our interface.
-Brands can also leverage the Reddit Pixel to retarget redditors who have already visited their website, and drive them further down the conversion funnel.
+[**Reddit Pixel**](https://ads.reddit.com/) is a JavaScript snippet that, once added to your website, lets you track user actions on your website after interacting with your ad on Reddit.
+You can also leverage Reddit Pixel to retarget your visitors and boost your conversions.

 You can now seamlessly send your event data to Reddit Pixel by adding it as a destination in RudderStack.